kubernetes/contributor-site/content/en/events/kcsna2021/_index.md

 community@kubernetes.io or ask in the
 <a href="https://kubernetes.slack.com/messages/summit-staff" rel="noopener noreferrer" target="_blank">#summit-staff</a>

+We will be holding an evening social event.
+Please [RSVP] as soon as possible.

 This page will be updated with more information as it develops.
 If you have questions or comments, please reach out to the Summit Staff by emailing community@kubernetes.io or asking in the
 <a href="https://kubernetes.slack.com/messages/contributor-summit" rel="noopener noreferrer" target="_blank">#contributor-summit</a>
 slack channel.

+[RSVP]: /events/kcsna2021/registration/

 ### Code of Conduct